-• The success of the academy is reliant on the quality of its staff and the trustees monitor and review policies and procedures and recruitment to ensure continued development and training of staff as well as ensuring there is clear succession planning.
+The success of the academy is reliant on the quality of its staff and the trustees monitor and review policies and procedures and recruitment to ensure continued development and training of staff as well as ensuring there is clear succession planning.
+There is greater awareness of staff wellbeing, particularly with the impact of Coronavirus has had on all aspects of the individual's life.